Undergraduate Course

 • We provide a global approach to the study of film in a distinctive and vibrant academic community.

-• We are ranked number 1 in the UK for film studies (Dance, Drama and Cinematics, Times Good University Guide 2019).
+• 9th in UK for Cinematics (The Times and Sunday Times Good University Guide 2025)

 • You have access to HD cameras, extensive editing facilities, a film library and a dedicated cinema.